 There are some recommended “self-care” treatment options: resting the jaw and taking the pressure off from the joint; keeping the teeth apart and refraining it from clenching; keeping the head, neck, and back up-straight to maintain a good jaw posture; eating soft food, applying ice and heat, exercising the jaw in order to restore a normal range of movement; and other relaxation techniques.

-It is necessary to develop a greater sophistication and efficiency in the assessment, diagnosis, definitive treatment and management of pain and dysfunction.
-Based on thousands of hours of continuing education, hands-on courses, extended knowledge and clinical experience in general dentistry, basic medicine, toxicology, neuromuscular dentistry, orthodontics, holistic dentistry, dental sleep medicine, nutritional supplements, allopathic medicine, and oriental medicine, Dr. Uparika Sharma developed a comprehensive but simple assessment and treatment protocol, which he utilizes over 95% of the time with great success and patient satisfaction.
+It is necessary to develop greater sophistication and efficiency in the assessment, diagnosis, definitive treatment, and management of pain and dysfunction.
+Based on thousands of hours of continuing education, hands-on courses, extended knowledge, and clinical experience in general dentistry, basic medicine, toxicology, neuromuscular dentistry, orthodontics, holistic dentistry, dental sleep medicine, nutritional supplements, allopathic medicine, and oriental medicine, Dr. Uparika Sharma developed a comprehensive but simple assessment and treatment protocol, which he utilizes over 95% of the time with great success and patient satisfaction.

-The Resultant Force Vector Technique is the key for a successful treatment outcome.
+The Resultant Force Vector Technique is the key to a successful treatment outcome.
 This technique is so powerful and effective that over 90% of the time, headaches, neck pain, back pain & other chronic symptoms improve immediately or in a short period of time after treatment begins.
 This can be achieved without medication or painful procedures.
 Dr. Uparika Sharma was fortunate enough to learn this exceptional technique and is proud of giving a “new life” to patients who have been suffering from intractable pain and dysfunction for many years.